hayeseoin/vagrant-labs/README.md

 - [`multi-vm`](starter-templates/hyper-v/multi-vm) - Basic multi-VM topology.
 - [`duplicate-vms`](starter-templates/hyper-v/duplicate-vms) - For scaling with consistent configs.
 - [`single-vm`](starter-templates/hyper-v/single-vm) - Minimal config.

+Vagrant must be run in a Powershell admin terminal to use the Hyper-V provider.
+If using WSL please see this guide on [Using Vagrant with Hyper-V and WSL](using-vagrant-with-hyper-v-and-wsl)

 ### [libvirt](starter-templates/libvirt)